xbmc/kodi-tv/src/content/article/kodi-nexus-alpha-3/index.md

 ---
 Time for another Alpha release for the upcoming Version 20 "Nexus" release of Kodi.

-As always, thanks go out to all contributors for their work.
-Both those in Team Kodi, but also to all the 3rd party users that choose to roll up their sleeves and fix an issue.
-Everyone appreciates you for making Kodi better.
+As always, thanks go out to all contributors for their work - not only those in Team Kodi, but also to all the third party users that choose to roll up their sleeves and fix an issue.
+Everyone appreciates you for making Kodi better!

 ### **Release notes**